Electrux/CCPP-Code/Alacrity-Lang-Old-Lexer/README.md

-# Alacrity-Frontend
+# ethereal-lang
-The front end (Lexer, Parser) for Alacrity Language.
-Backend includes Alacrity-VM
+The Ethereal Language implementation